-With your detailed stories in place, your team can begin to determine the stories that are most important for the user and prioritize those stories.
+With your detailed stories in place, your team can determine the most important stories for the user and prioritize those stories.
 Now your teams will know which actions deliver the greatest benefit for your users.

 Challenges of user story maps (and how to overcome them)

-There’s a happy medium in too much detail.
+There’s a happy medium in how too much detail to include.
+If your team isn’t on the same page, you might not have enough detail, and you need to add more until everyone is aligned.
 If your team is becoming confused, then the steps are too detailed.
 Use simple language so you can lessen the risk of becoming too detailed.